Open-Source-Hardware-Initiative/AES/README.md

 ## References
 This repository contains an open source AES design as presented in:

-Swann, R. L., &amp; Stine, J. E. (n.d.).
-In 55th Annual Asilomar Conference on Signals, Systems, and Computers (Vol. 55).
-Pacific Grove; IEEE.
+R. L. Swann and J. E. Stine, "A Reconfigurable Architecture for Improvement and Optimization of Advanced Encryption Standard Hardware, " 55th Annual Asilomar Conference on Signals, Systems, and Computers, 2021 (in press).